City-Colleges-of-Chicago-Cybersecurity/COMPSFI-214/index.md

 ## Academic Integrity

-Ethical behavior is the foundation of cybersecurity.
-Plagiarism, unauthorized collaboration, or malicious activity will result in academic discipline.
-Respect lab boundaries and only test in designated environments.
+Ethical conduct is fundamental to the field of cybersecurity.
+Students are expected to adhere to all academic integrity policies.
+Plagiarism, unauthorized collaboration, or misuse of systems and tools outside approved activities will result in disciplinary action.

 ---